Chapter 8: Be Like Water

 Water settles in places people disdain, and this is why it is closest to the Tao.

-In dwelling, be like water.
+In dwelling, be close to the land.

-In speech, be like water.
+In speech, be trustworthy.

-In business, be like water.
+In business, be capable.

-In action, be like water.
+In action, be timely.

 Only by not competing can one be without fault.